Updated 17th March 2020

-Following the UK Government advice on 16th March, the Westbrook team will be in touch with anyone due to visit in the next 30 days to discuss appropriate arrangements.
+Following the UK Government advice on 16th March, the Westbrook team will be in touch with anyone due to visit before 1st June to discuss appropriate arrangements.

 Q: If we withdraw our Group from attending a visit to Westbrook, will we be due a refund?